alecheckert/sptPALMsim/simulations_for_figures/README.md

  - `simulate_variable_pulse_widths.py` generates SPT movies with a single Brownian state at various excitation pulse widths, holding the frame interval constant at 20 ms. It is used in Fig. S1.
  - `simulate_two_state.py` generates SPT movies with two Brownian diffusing states, varying the faster state's diffusion coefficient and the fraction of particles in each state.
 It is used in Fig. S11.
  - `simulate_discrete_dynamic_models.py` generates a sequence of SPT movies with increasingly difficult multi-state Brownian motion that is used in the vbSPT vs. state array comparison (Fig. S12).
- - `simulate_fbm.py` generates a sequence of SPT movies with different fractional Brownian motion models (and no state transitions), with and without motion blur.
+ - `simulate_fbm.py` generates a sequence of SPT movies with different fractional Brownian motion models.
+Each simulation is performed with and without motion blur, to assess the consequence of motion blur for parameter recovery.
 It is used in Fig. S13.